-- Develop criteria for selecting new directors (including any applicable diversity requirements). - Identify and evaluate potential director candidates and recommend to the Board the nominees for election to the Board. - Establish procedures for consideration of, and consider any nominations of, director candidates properly made by the stockholders. - Review the type and amount of Board compensation, retirement and other benefits for nonemployee directors and committee members and make recommendations to the full Board regarding such compensation. - Review the Company's succession plans for the Chief Executive Officer and other executive officers. - Review the Company's environmental and social responsibility policies and practices.
+Nominating and Corporate Governance Committee Committee Members: Develop criteria for selecting new directors.
+Mitchell W. Kitayama (Chair) • Identify and evaluate potential director candidates and recommend to the Board the nominees for election to the Matthew Mazdyasni Board.
+David G. Schmidt • Establish procedures for consideration of, and consider any nominations of, director candidates properly made by the stockholders.
+Meetings Held in 2024: 0 Consents Approved in 2024: 1 • Review the type and amount of Board compensation, retirement, and other benefits for non-employee directors and committee members and make recommendations to the full Board regarding such compensation.
+Review the Company's succession plans for the Chief Executive Officer and other executive officers.
+All members are independent under applicable Nasdaq and SEC rules Review the Company's environmental and social responsibility policies and practices.